Recruiting and retaining volunteers is an ongoing challenge among community groups, organisations and not-for-profit organisations.

 Does Volunteering Redlands have a pool of volunteers to send to organisations?

-No. Volunteering Redlands refers volunteers to our member volunteer organisations.
+No. Volunteering Redlands promotes volunteers roles on behalf of Volunteering Redlands' member organisations.
+VR then refers potential volunteers to member organisations when they express interest in a role held by the member organisation.
 To list positions on Volunteering Redlands website, your organisation needs to become a member with us.
-For information, you may contact us or see Membership Services.
+For information, contact us or see Become a Member.

 What details should a volunteer handbook contain?